 Statistics about the problems facing children in Memphis can seem insurmountable: high ACE (adverse childhood experiences) scores, abject generational poverty, crime, unemployment, 40% of children under age 5 living in poverty and low childhood literacy rates.
-These issues can be especially daunting under the long shadow of the COVID-19 pandemic.

 The Ways You Can Help: